Clinical study

 The Gluco-Met Study will advance our understanding of energy homeostasis during glucocorticoid excess and may help to reduce glucocorticoid-induced side effects in patients in need of glucocorticoid therapy.

-Coordinating Center: University of Basel
+Coordinating Center: University of Basel, Switzerland

 Source: ClinicaTrials.gov